AndreyKovalevskiy/BulbaTalks/docs/CONTRIBUTING.md

 ### In our project we use:

-Manual tests and unit tests.
+Manual and unit tests.

 ### Process

 1. Make sure everything is stable in your branch before the merge:
 - Do manual testing.
 - Create your own unit test to test your feature, if it is needed.
-3. Merge.
+2. Merge.
-4. If you found a bug, file a new issue.
+3. If you found a bug, file a new issue.

 ## Issues and Pull Requests